In Xanadu did Kubla Khan a stately pleasure dome decree…

 Callanwolde (1917-1921), Druid Hills

 Now president of Coca Cola, Howard went to work building his legacy in the form of a Gothic Tudor home designed by Henry Hornbostel, the same architect who designed Emory.
-At 27,000 sq ft it was the largest of the Candler homes to date, and featured a bowling alley, greenhouses, and an Aeolian organ with 3,742 pipes distributed among four separate chambers that were hidden throughout the house.
+At 27,000 sq ft it was the largest of the Candler homes to date, and featured a bowling alley, greenhouses, pool, and an Aeolian organ with 3,742 pipes distributed among four separate chambers that were hidden throughout the house.
 The mansion was a full 10,000 sq ft larger than his father’s home, the property was 10 acres larger than his father’s property, and by all accounts the organ was larger and more elaborately constructed than his father’s organ.
 Howard had rewarded his own hard work with a palatial home that stood in a class of its own.
 He resided at Callanwolde until his death in 1957.

 Located at 980 Briarcliff Rd, NE, Callanwolde almost faced the same fate as Briarcliff Mansion, and the fate the Lemon Pie House narrowly escaped.
 In 1959 Howard’s widow donated the estate to Emory University, which subsequently sold the property to the First Christian Church.
 Maintenance declined, but in 1971 the community rallied to acquire the property and preserve its legacy, rather than lose it to decay or developers.
 Callanwolde is now a non-profit community arts center and event hall.
 Every December visitors can tour the house and hear visiting performers play the Aeolian organ, which was restored to working order.
 A unique experience that I have personally enjoyed, the tone of the organ changes as you walk through the house and pass beneath the various chambers.
 Detailed pierced tracery conceals the pipework in the two main chambers.
 False ceiling panels conceal the third and fourth chambers.
 Read more about Callanwolde’s organ here.